HadarShahar/zoom/README.md

 Run the file [setup/setup.bat](setup/setup.bat) which installs all the requirements and imports the registry constants (the server's ip and ports).

-If pyaudio installation fails, check this link https://stackoverflow.com/a/55630212.
+If pyaudio installation fails, check [this link](https://stackoverflow.com/a/55630212).

 ## Run
 Use the batch files in the [run directory](run) or run these commands: